How to Apply - General Surgery QE

 - Exam accommodations: Accommodations for documented learning disabilities must be requested by the initial application deadline (view policy).
 Individuals who will need accommodations due to medical-related conditions (injury, breast feeding, etc.) should notify the ABS when applying.

-- The online application process is now available.
-See above for access instructions.
+- The application period for the 2017 General Surgery QE has closed.
+The online application process is still accessible for those finishing their applications.
 Applicants are required to submit the following:

 1) Application Form - submitted via the ABS website